Tazaf/ionicitude/README.md

 Name|Type|Description
 ----|----|-----------
-customCallback|`FUNCTION`|A function that will be used to handle and react to any `document.location` call executed from an AR View's JS code.
-The function must take one argument, which will be the value of the `document.location` statement. doDeviceCheck|`BOOLEAN`|Default `TRUE`.
+customCallback|`FUNCTION`|Default to [Ionicitude CHM](#ionicitude-callback-handling-mechanism-chm).
+A function that will be used to handle and react to any `document.location` call executed from an AR View's JS code.
+This function must take one argument, which will be the value of the `document.location` statement. doDeviceCheck|`BOOLEAN`|Default `TRUE`.
 Pass `FALSE` to skip the `checkDevice()` method call.
 If you do, you'll need to manually call the method later on. reqFeatures|`ARRAY`|Default `['geo', '2d_tracking']`.
 An array of strings indicating which features are required by your app.
-Can be `'geo'`, `'2d_tracking'` or both. worldLoadConfig|`OBJECT`|Default `{camera_position: 'back'}`.
+Can be `'geo'`, `'2d_tracking'` or both.
+Anything else will be ignored. worldLoadConfig|`OBJECT`|Default `{camera_position: 'back'}`.
 An object of additionnal settings for the AR Views.
 For now only one setting is available, `camera_position`, that can be either `front` (to use the device front camera) or `back` (to use the device back camera). worldsRootFolder|`STRING`|Default `"wikitude-worlds"`.
 A string that references a folder's name in your app in which your AR Worlds' folders are stored (see [Expected File Organization](#expected-file-organization) for more information).